It is Friday on the Excellence in Broadcasting Network.

 This stuff is going to happen despite him.

-It may not happen until he's gone.
+It may not happen till he's gone.

 I don't know what's going to happen in 2012.

-I mean, I sit here and tell you that I think we're looking at a potential landslide, and I mean that, but anything between now and then can change.
+I mean, I sit here and tell you that I think we're looking at a potential landslide.

-Just telling you my gut today.
+So I'm not predicting it, just telling you my gut today.

 And I think if more people would be honest with you, they would tell you the same thing.

-Now, not the people who analyze this state by state, uh, looking at polling state by state, then construct their electoral vote map.
+Now, not the people who analyze this state by state, looking at polling state by state, then construct their electoral vote map.

 They're not going to ever tell you that.